 May Day in the Park

-Festivities at the park run all afternoon.
-Activities include short welcomes by local politicians, May Pole dancing by area school children, the crowning of the new elementary school-aged community queen and a couple of simple amusement ride contraptions for young kids.
+Festivities at the park run from about 12:00 to 4:00 pm.
+Activities usually include short welcomes by local politicians, May Pole dancing by area school children and the crowning of the new elementary school-aged Community Queen.

-At the fair there is also usually mini golf games and live entertainment.
+At the fair there is also mini golf games and live entertainment.
+Performers in 2022 include Chad Brownlee, Matlen Starsley and Tom Hammel.
+There are a couple of simple amusement ride contraptions for young kids as well, plus a display of cars from the parade and a variety of food trucks.
 Basically it’s a simple yet popular little community event.

 TIP: If you pack a picnic, head to the park as soon as you can before the crowds if you hope to find an empty table.